a10networks/a10networks.github.io/faq/unit-test.md

 Use a try cach block for the source code.

-## How to find your component in the customzied form?
+## How to find your component in the customized form?

 Solution: find it by name inside the moxios.wait function